swilson96/verify-frontend/README.md

 ## Installing the application

-Once you’ve cloned this then `bundle` will install the requirements.
+Once you’ve cloned this then `bundle` will install the requirements locally.

+You'll also need to install [docker](https://docs.docker.com/docker-for-mac/install/#install-and-run-docker-for-mac) to run the pre-commit script and debug build failures.

 ## Running the application